jonnymaserati/jonnymaserati.github.io/_posts/2021-03-23-connection-conundrums-part-4.markdown

 Returning to our list, we find that refinement number 4 is now redundant since we made a decision not to run a contingency surface casing extension.
 So let's think of something else - since we're down to a single drilling liner contingency design, how about we minimize risk by selecting the design that offers us the maximum clearance between casing couplings, to potentially reduce sway and surge pressures and to improve the *Probability of Success (POS)* during our casing cementations?

-We can write a quick little helper function for this and then call it for each of our paths:
+We can write a quick little helper function for this and then call it for each of our paths and finally use these results to find our preferred design:

 ```python
 def get_clearance(graph, path):